Embed Inc PIC Programmers Host Protocol Specification

 determine whether the FWINFO2 command is available.
 The FWINFO2

-numbers are uniquely assigned by each organization as
+are uniquely assigned by each organization as identified by

-identified by the ORG value of the FWINFO command.
-For
+the ORG value of the FWINFO command.
+For the official line

 0 - PRG firmware.
 This is the standard controlling